 If you have been following my blog, you will know I like to keep a supply of freezer-friendly food (here’s the link for speed: http://

 The freezer is also bulging with breadcrumbs – if a crust is going spare, it gets blitzed in the blender & bagged up (I can’t waste them & the birds are so well-fed in the garden, the trees are leaning!).
 Normally, I use these for coating chicken goujons or kievs, along with stuffing mushrooms or making arancini from leftover risotto, but they are also the main ingredient in stuffing.

 Whilst I appreciate that some lovely person invented packet mix stuffing, if you’re serving anyone who is vegetarian or vegan then you need to check the box first.
 Most contain suet, which is either beef fat (& needs baking in the oven once rehydrated), or made from palm oil – it might be vegetarian but it’s not very ethical in my book!
 When I was a vegetarian, shop-bought stuffing went off my list completely & I started making my own from scratch.
 It’s so simple, you can make it in advance & freeze it until you need it!
 If you prefer it inside the bird, just make your stuffing the day before, cover it & leave in the fridge.
 Depending on the size of your dinner party or the size of your bird, just increase quantities as required (I say “bird” because not everyone eats turkey, my family included, as we prefer chicken).
-Here goes!
+Hands washed, aprons on & here goes!

 What you need:

 6 thick slices or crusts of Bread, blitzed in a blender (keep them chunky, not too fine)